BrikerMan/Kashgari/mkdocs/docs/tutorial/language_embedding.md

 BERTEmbedding support BERT variants like **ERNIE**, but need to load the **tensorflow checkpoint**.
 If you intrested to use ERNIE, just download [tensorflow_ernie](https://github.com/ArthurRizar/tensorflow_ernie) and load like BERT Embedding.

+!!! tip
-**When using pre-trained embedding, remember to use same tokenize tool with the embedding model, this will allow to access the full power of the embedding**
+    When using pre-trained embedding, remember to use same tokenize tool with the embedding model, this will allow to access the full power of the embedding

 ```python